GiorgiaAuroraAdorni/design-patterns/README.md

 * **Elia Cereda**
 * **Marco Ferri**

-## Design pattern
+## Design patterns

-### Template view

-For example, the user page

-### Front controller
+### Front Controller

+Initially, we decided to use the implementation of the Front Controller pattern in order to reduce the amount of repeated boiler plate code.
+In the current implementation, we have not found many advantages in its use since we didn't found responsabilities to assign to the Front Cotroller.

 ### Intercepting Filter

-Code executed before and after the request
+To implement the authentication logic, we used the Intercepting Filter that verifies if the user can acces to a certain page and otherwised redirects him to the home page.

+### Template View

+The implementation of the user interface has been speeded up by adopting the Template View patter.
+An example of the template is the page with the users list.

 ### Singleton

-Used since we do not have a database.
-Of the class UserManager, only one instance can exists.
+Since the responsability to memorise the registered users has been assigned to the UserManager class.
+Since we do not have a database, to ensure that a single istance of this class can exists in the application we adopted the Singleton patter.